-Environmental Water Advisory Groups (EWAGs) draw on the expertise and experience of community members to help inform the work of OEH.
+Environmental Water Advisory Groups (EWAGs) draw on the expertise and experience of community members to help inform our work.

 Advisory groups may include water managers, recreational fishers, landholders, Aboriginal groups, independent scientists, local government representatives and a variety of partner agencies.

 The groups meet regularly to discuss proposed or upcoming watering events, any issues or concerns, the results of watering events and future opportunities.

 In New South Wales, water for the environment is targeted within 5 main catchments:

 Environmental Water Advisory Groups (EWAGs) have been established in each catchment including:

 The aim of each environmental water advisory group is to bring together a range of knowledge and experience to advise on both planned and held environmental water.